 The Associate of Applied Science degree in Fire Science prepares students for service in the areas of fire safety and fire protection.
 The expansion of the fire service career fields has created a need for trained, knowledgeable firefighting personnel.
 Students enrolled in the Fire Science program will receive the educational background needed for employment in a fire service career.
 The Fire Science degree is aligned with the Fire and Emergency Services Higher Education (FESHE) Model.

-The FSHE program mark represents the idea that within ivory towers of higher education, firefighters and fire officers, armed with knowledge and a college degree, can reduce the human and economic impact of fires in their communities.
+The FESHE program mark represents the idea that within ivory towers of higher education, firefighters and fire officers, armed with knowledge and a college degree, can reduce the human and economic impact of fires in their communities.

 Why choose a career in Fire Science?